jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-website.md

 last-updated: 1728328053
 ---

-When planning this project, I wanted a platform that could showcase my best work, and share the technologies and development methods I use.
+When planning this project, I wanted a platform that could showcase my most valuable skills and best work in an impressive way.
 I needed something fast (to build), easy (to publish) AND cheap (to host).
 To accomplish this, I selected a robust foundation of technologies with these requirements in mind.
 Following that plan produced the website you're exploring right now – a blend of cutting-edge frameworks, thoughtful design choices, and solutions to real-world development challenges.
 Let's dive into the stack:

 ## Stacking the Foundation